 A couple of days ago, I was shopping in our local Fabulous Fresh Produce store, stocking up on wonderful mid-summer foods.
 When I pulled my cart up to the checkout, the shopper ahead of me caught my eye.
 Trying not to be too obvious about it, I watched her while I placed my fruits and veggies on the belt.
 She appeared to be close to ninety, and as I covertly studied her face, I was delighted to note that the deepest of her many wrinkles were smile lines.

 Despite her age, her hands were steady as she reached into a large bag slung over her shoulder and pulled out her wallet.
 When she did, I’ll admit to a moment of age bias as I imagined long minutes spent waiting while she sorted bills and counted out change, but I should have spared myself the trouble.
-My jaw nearly dropped when she slipped out a debit card and inserted it into the machine.
+Instead, she pulled out a debit card and inserted it into the machine.
 Now I was really intrigued.

-Turning away I straightened my shoulders, more thankful than ever that my mother had made us stand, with back and shoulders pressed against the kitchen wall, for five minutes each evening after we finished supper.
-And I promised myself I should smile as often as possible so that my rapidly increasing wrinkles will be the right kind.
-Driving home, I resolved to keep my mind open and active, and stay on top of the technology rushing at me with frightening speed.
+Turning away, I straightened my shoulders, more thankful than ever that my mother had made us stand, with back and shoulders pressed against the kitchen wall, for five minutes each evening after we finished supper.
+And I promised myself I whould smile as often as possible so that my rapidly increasing wrinkles will be the right kind.
+Driving home, I resolved to keep my mind open and active and to stay on top of the technology rushing at me with frightening speed.

 When I get old, I want to be just like her.